HenrikJoreteg/html-parse-stringify/README.md

 ## `.parse(htmlString, options)`

-Takes a sting of HTML and turns it into an AST, the only option you can currently pass is an object of registered `components` whose children will be ignored when generating the AST.
+Takes a string of HTML and turns it into an AST, the only option you can currently pass is an object of registered `components` whose children will be ignored when generating the AST.

 ## `.stringify(AST)`